levitsky/pyteomics/doc/source/data.rst

      ->  -> type
      -> id

+:py:func:`pyteomics.tandem.read` returns a
-:py:func:`pyteomics.tandem.read` relies on the :py:class:`pyteomics.tandem.TandemXML` class, which can also be used directly.
+:py:class:`pyteomics.tandem.TandemXML` instance, which can also be created directly.

 mzIdentML
 ---------